sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 	Answer
 	The correct answer is **PC1 will be able to reach remote networks while R1 is operational**.
 Because of the explicit default gateway configuration, the ARP table of PC1 has the default gateway IPv4 mapped to the R1 MAC address, and not to the virtual IP address of the HSRP group.
 When R1 fails, the PC1 ARP table will not be updated, and PC1 will not be able to reach R2, which would take over the role of the default gateway.
 --------
 For which network entity is the OSPF designated router/backup designated router (DR/BDR) selection performed?
-Need to find the answer

-* for each multi-access segment
+* **for each multi-access segment**

 * for each OSPF router ID